GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-What is simplicity?
-Simplicity is the shortest path to a solution.
+I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.

-~ Ward Cunningham
+~ Alan Perlis
 <pre>

 </pre>